mustafaakgul/diablo4-side-quest-checker/DRUID.md

 +Unwritten end*

 SCOSGLEN
-A Briny Fate
++A Briny Fate
 A Deepening Shadow
 A Different Beast*
 A Sliver of Light
 A Plea for Aid
 A Sodden Pack
 An Acquired Taste
-Blood of Brigands
++Blood of Brigands
 Breaga's Chronicles*
 Chasing Embers
 Chronicling the Old Ways*
 Claws at the Throat
-Daughter of the Oak
++Daughter of the Oak
 Ever Faithful
 Feral Moon
 Fields of Ruin